Fist of the North Star: Lost Paradise: Setting

-The story takes place in a post-apocalyptic alternate timeline Earth.
+The story takes place in a post-apocalyptic alternate timeline Earth in the year 199X.
 Due to a worldwide nuclear war, the earth's surface became devoid of vegetation, the seas evaporated and civilization was thrown into chaos, turning everyday life into a battle for supplies of uncontaminated food and water, where the strong survive by preying on the weak.
-Yet, in a corner of that world, there is a place called “The City of Miracles,” a city named “Eden”.
+However, there is a place called “The City of Miracles,” a city named “Eden”.
 Eden receives energy and water from a giant dome-shaped relic of the old world named “Sphere City".
 Citizens of Eden live a comfortable life that others in this era cannot even imagine.

-Kenshiro, successor of the martial art Hokuto Shinken, was defeated by Shin, who proceeded to kidnap his fiancée, Yuria.
+Kenshiro, the fourth brother and successor of the martial art Hokuto Shinken, was defeated by Shin, who proceeded to kidnap his fiancée, Yuria.
 Kenshiro thus travels through the wastelands to find his beloved.
-He eventually hears rumors that a woman called Yuria could be found in the city of Eden so he makes his way to Eden to find Yuria.
+He eventually hears rumors that a woman called Yuria could be found in Eden so he makes his way there to find Yuria.